-6.2.6 At the Close (MOC) (TimeInForce = 7)
+6.2.6 At the Close (MOC) (TimeInForce = 7 and OrdType = 1 (Market))

-The At the Close (59 = 7) validity allows the participants to place orders that participate in the closing auction in advance.
+The At the Close (59 = 7) validity combined with OrdType = 1 (Market) allows the participants to place orders that participate in the closing auction in advance.
 For example, the order can be placed during continuous trading but will become active just when the closing auction starts.
-It is also known as Market On Close (MOC).
+It is also known as Market On Close (MOC